How to Tap the Brakes on Runaway Emotions

 13. Separate feeling from acting.
 Our emotions often drive our behavior, but there doesn’t have to be a direct connection between the two.
 Although it’s easier said than done, it’s possible to notice the feeling that you’re having and what it makes you want to do without acting on it.
 Mindfulness training teaches people how to do this.

 14. Educate others about your emotional patterns.
-Explain to family members, and close friends, and perhaps some coworkers, that your initial reaction tends to be stronger than that of other people, but that you settle down quickly and can have a productive discussion.
+Explain to family members, and close friends, and perhaps some coworkers, that your can be overly emotional at first, but that you settle down quickly and can have a productive discussion.
 This helps them not to overreact to your reaction.
 You may also coach them on how you would like them to respond to you when you have a strong emotional reaction.

 15. After you cool off, explain what you really meant.
 If something came out wrong, or if you said something that you didn’t really mean, tell the person what your rationale was and what you meant.
 Don’t deny what the other person perceived, but let her know that you had better intentions than you conveyed.